Welcome To Dayton Avenue Baptist Church!

 We're so glad you're here!
 You'll find out more about who we are and what we believe on this page.
 We can't wait to meet you!

 A: Our services have a definite family atmosphere – people of all ages singing and worshipping together.
 Attendance in each of our services is around 250 people, so you won’t feel like everyone is watching you, but neither will you feel lost in a crowd.
 What you will notice is that people are friendly and caring.
 We enjoy each other’s company, and we enjoy all kinds of music together – from hymns to choruses, from reflective to celebrative, from country gospel to a more contemporary sound.
 Our preaching is Bible-centered and expositional, with an intentional desire to obey God’s Word and apply it to everyday life.
-Our 9:30am worship service has a contemplative, and our 11am service is more celebratory, both lasting about 65 minutes.
-We have a praise ensemble, and a large variety of instruments and special music.
-The sermon lasts from 30 to 40 minutes, and we always have a time of response at the end.
-We also have a simulcast service at 11:00 in our Youth Room that has its own contemporary worship time before a simulcast of the sermon from the front.
+Both the 9:30am , and 11am services last about 65 minutes.
+The sermon lasts from 30 to 40 minutes, and we have a time of response at the end.
+We also have a simulcast service at 11:00 in our North Worship Center.
 It is a more laid back atmosphere with room to stretch out.

 A: If you have young children, the best place to park is in the back of the church.
 Come in the glass doors and follow the hallway to our AVENUE Kids check-in counter.
 If you do not have children, or if you need special assistance you can park in our front parking lot.